 3. Supply side policies

-Supply side policies can improve the competitiveness of the economy and help make exports more attractive.
-This can improve the current account position, but it may take considerable time to have effect.
+- Supply side policies can improve the competitiveness of the economy and help make exports more attractive.
+This can improve the current account position, but it may take considerable time to have an effect.

 See: supply side policies